Spay & Neuter Help

-2) A REQUEST FORM must be completed and submitted to the Humane Society office to receive a voucher.
+2) A REQUEST FORM must be completed and submitted to receive a voucher.
 Vouchers are only generated at the office.

 3) The voucher will be mailed or delivered directly to the veterinary office unless the pet owner picks up the voucher at the Humane Society office.
 Vouchers are embossed and cannot be copied.

 $45 for a female dog

 Voucher Request Forms may be completed in one of the following ways

 - CLICK HERE to print and complete a request form.
 You may submit your request from using one of the methods listed on the bottom of the form.
 Please follow the instructions on the form.

 - You may call the Humane Society office at 736-9417 and supply the necessary information over the phone.